Early signs of dementia | aged care options available

 Respite Care

-Caring for someone with dementia can be an emotional experience and a break can benefit both the carer and the person receiving care.
+Caring for someone with early signs of dementia can be an emotional experience.
+A break can benefit both the carer and the person receiving care.
 It gives the carer some time to refresh themselves so that their caring role continues to be positive, and the person receiving care can experience new environments and activities.

 Respite care can be offered in the home, at a day facility or in an aged care home.